plotly/dash-labs/docs/01-Overview.md

 ### Dash Labs 1.0.0 Goals

-Dash Labs 1.0.0 is reset to start with Dash >= 2.0 as the base.
-We will continually add new projects, the first of which is the new and improved way to make multi-page apps.
+Dash Labs is now set up to develop new features starting with `dash>=2.0` and `dash-bootstrap-components>=1.0`.
+The first new project we’ve added is the Dash `pages/` feature.
+We’ll be adding more new projects in the coming months.

 ## Documentation
-The documentation for Dash Labs can be found in the [docs/](./docs/) directory.
+Find the documentation for Dash Labs in the [docs/](./docs/) directory.
   - [01-Overview.md](https://github.com/plotly/dash-labs/blob/main/docs/01-Overview.md)

  _Archived in dash-labs v0.4.0:_